justinhelmer/vinyl-tasks/README.md

 Anyone who has used [Gulp](http://gulpjs.com/) knows of its power.

 The truth is, `Gulp` is merely a wrapper around other libraries.
-The _real_ power lies in the [vinyl](https://github.com/gulpjs/vinyl-fs) filesystem adapter (which happens to have also been written by the [gulpjs](https://github.com/gulpjs) organization).
+The _real_ power lies in the [Vinyl](https://github.com/gulpjs/vinyl-fs) filesystem adapter (which happens to have also been written by the [Gulp Organization](https://github.com/gulpjs)).

-When combined with [orchestrator](https://github.com/robrich/orchestrator) to run tasks in maximum concurrency and manage events, some amazing things can be accomplished.
+When combined with [Orchestrator](https://github.com/robrich/orchestrator) to run tasks in maximum concurrency and manage events, some amazing things can be accomplished.

 However, `Gulp` also comes with its share of limitations.
 Most importantly, there is no supported `node JS` interface. `Gulp` expects to be installed _globally_, and run via the `CLI`.
 This can be a _huge_ limitation when developing robust automation workflows.